Catalytic converters (CC) are an exhaust emissions control device that needs regular cleaning to perform at their best.

-As a result, these contaminants of which the most common is lead, sulfur, manganese, and silicon, eat away at the walls of the converter up to the point the device renders itself useless, results in a breakdown (not on the road if your lucky), and may require an overhaul of the entire emissions system (worst case scenario).
+As a result, these contaminants of which the most common are lead, sulfur, manganese, and silicon, eat away at the walls of the converter up to the point the device renders itself useless, results in a breakdown (not on the road if you’re lucky), and may require an overhaul of the entire emissions system (worst case scenario).

 Some good mechanical repair shops may include a catalytic converter cleaning service as part of a regular oil change, but if you’re like most vehicle owners that rarely choose the premium service, then you’re probably not among the ones who get their catalytic converter cleaned often enough.

 Furthermore, if your converter is not catalyzing soot deposits, it will affect the EGR, SCR, and DPF if you have one.

 High levels of unburned hydrocarbons will increase the temperature of the converter which will severely restrict exhaust flow.

 In some cases, it has led to the deactivation of the catalytic converter which ignited a fire.
 You can read about it more, here.

 Luckily, in most cases, the catalytic converter can be cleaned using various methods, especially if caught on time.

 There is a tried out old school method, that involves a lacquer thinner and a lot of engine revving.